 8. Keep The Bed For Sleeping

 Make sure your baby associates their bed with sleep so they automatically start unwinding when they get into bed.
 This means that the bed shouldn’t be used for relaxing or playing.
 Also, don’t confine your child to the cot when you’re busy; neither should you use it like a punishing zone if they’ve been up to mischief – basically nothing that takes away from the association of the bed and sleep.7

 9. Make Sure The Environment Is Comfortable

 Many of the same factors that interrupt your sleep can also keep your baby awake.
 Providing a comfortable environment can be key to your baby sleeping through the night.
 For instance, too much noise can be disruptive, so you might need to turn down that TV.
 And if your baby is in the habit of throwing off their covers, they’ll need warm pajamas so that the cold doesn’t wake them up.
-If you baby is scared of the dark, get a dim night light.8
+If your child is scared of the dark, get a dim nightlight.8

 10. Lay Off Scary Movies Or Books Especially Around Bedtime